Winterstark/Wallcreeper/README.md

 This feature enables users to share their wallpaper packs with ease.
 A wallpaper pack is a collection of several themes archived together with information about their active conditions.

-If you want to download the official wallpaper packs (in 1600x900 resolution) go [here](https://sourceforge.net/projects/wallcreeper/files/Wallpaper%20packs/).
+If you want to download the Dropbox-hosted collection go [here](https://sourceforge.net/projects/wallcreeper/files/Wallpaper%20packs/).
+The advantage of having the collection locally is that you can use Windows's built-in wallpaper manager (on Vista and newer), so whenever a wallpaper changes you will see a nice transition animation.
+You will also get the option to change wallpaper from the Desktop context menu.

 ### Options